What You Will Learn

 - Application language configuration

-- Application coding errors like SQL injection and cross-site scripting
+- Application coding errors like SQL injection, cross-site request forgery, and cross-site scripting

 - Business logic flaws